delvtech/hyperdrive-frontend/README.md

 # runs against the entire monorepo
 yarn add prettier

-# Install lodash for the packages/council-sdk workspace.
+# Install lodash for the packages/hyperdrive-sdk workspace.
-# Note: specify the workspace by the name in its `package.json`, ie: `@council/sdk` not `council-sdk`
+# Note: specify the workspace by the name in its `package.json`, ie: `@hyperdrive/sdk` not `hyperdrive-sdk`
-yarn workspace @council/sdk add lodash
+yarn workspace hyperdrive-trading add lodash
 ```

 ### Installing a workspace package